AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 ## Acknowledgement

-Teemaw, for developing and hosting the game bot, IdleCorp, leading me to start this my first long code project.
+**Teemaw**, a great gratitude, for developing and hosting such a good game bot, IdleCorp, fun to play, and also leading me to start this my first long code project.

 Server members, for showing supports and engagement for the development of both the project and the bots.